robertojrdev/imfj1_2019_projecto/README.md

 To install a wheel manually, you just have to run the command: `pip install <wheel name>` or `python -m pip install <wheel name>` from the directory where the wheel was downloaded to.

-## Work on the project

-We recomend building a fork of this project, and doing additional work on your repository.

-* Create a copy (fork) of this repository (normally called _upstream_) in your Github account (**Fork** button in the upper right corner).
-The copy of the repository is usually called _origin_
-* Get a local copy (on your PC) of the _origin_ repository, with the comand `git clone https://github.com/<your_username>/imfj1_2019_projecto.git` (replace `<your username>` by your username in Github)
-* Link the local repository with the remote _upstream_ repository with the command: `git remote add upstream https://VideojogosLusofona/imfj1_2019_projecto.git`

-Periodically, update your repository with changes done on the source `imfj1_2019_projecto` repo (in case bug fixes are introduced):

-* Make sure you're working on the _master_ branch:
-  - `git checkout master`
-* Download any updates on the imfj1_2019_projecto source repository by merging them with your _master_ branch:
-  - `git fetch upstream`
-  - `git merge upstream/master`
-* Upload (_push_) the changes on _upstream_ to the _origin_ repository:
-  - `git push origin master`

-Do your normal work and commit/pull/push as taught.
-Grade will take in account how well GIT is used throughout the project.

 ## Licenses

 All code in this repo is made available through the [GPLv3] license.